 Constantly, I think about Aikido on three separate plains; the physical, the mental and the spiritual.

-This is a very important point to note.
-You do not train to injure yourself, but train in order to build the physical body to prevent injury and endure long training sessions.
+We don’t train to injure ourselves, but train in order to build the physical body to prevent injury and endure long training sessions.

-On a mental level Aikido means that we are constantly studying and seeking for understanding on a philosophical level as well on a technical level of the movements of Aikido.
+On a mental level Aikido means that we are constantly studying and seeking for understanding on a philosophical level as well on a technical level the movements of Aikido.
 While in Japan, I spent hours upon hours reading every book I could in order to understand what Aikido is.
 I studied the religions it’s based on, I studied the people that wrote the books.
 I studied the philosophies of the time.
 Everything I could get my hands on, even fictional books.
-I enjoyed the novel, Miyamoto Musashi.
+I enjoyed the novel, Miyamoto Musashi by Eiji Yoshikawa.
 This novel is a must read for anyone interested in martial arts.
 Musashi was a true figure and a legend of the sword in Japan.
-He also wrote, “The Book of Five Rings.”
-And, another book I read about him: Miyamoto Musashi: His Life and Writings.
+He authored, “The Book of Five Rings.”
+An excellent book on technical strategies.

 On a spiritual level, Aikido means that we are working on values that add to and build our spirit:

-I actually picked up these values from a book I read, “The Book of Virtues,” by William Bennett while in Japan studying Aikido and they became a core essence of what I believe to be the important values that we can build while training in Aikido that will transcend into every aspect of our lives.
+I actually picked up these values from, “The Book of Virtues,” by William Bennett while in Japan studying Aikido and they became a core essence of what I believe to be the important values that we can build while training in Aikido that will transcend into every aspect of our lives.

 As you train, you will develop your own meaning, the harder and deeper you study, the more profound your understanding of the word Aikido will become.